hhplinh/PointSt3R/README.md

-# PointSt3R: Point Tracking Through 3D Ground Correspondence
+# PointSt3R: Point Tracking Through 3D Grounded Correspondence
 This is the official implementation of PointSt3R, a variant of MASt3R fine-tuned to better handle dynamic point tracking.

 ## Environment